- FashionUnited |

 While news headlines report on trade and tech wars, rising tariffs and diplomatic discord between the US and China, and American brands and retailers reel from the additional import costs of apparel and footwear, one sector is busily building bridges between both nations.
 Education knows no politics.
 The transaction of knowledge and experience, a free-flowing exchange of talent and a focus on common goals are the terms for writing the fashion curriculum of the future.

-Simon Collins, former dean of the Fashion School at Parson’s New School for Design, recognized several years ago that the demand for fashion education in China was surpassing supply which prompted him to found WeDesign, an educational platform which makes educators from top global institutions such as Central Saint Martins, Harvard, and Parsons, among others, available to hungry Chinese design talent who couldn’t perhaps snag a spot at Shanghai’s exclusive Tsinghua University.
+Simon Collins, former dean of the Fashion School at Parson’s New School for Design, recognized several years ago that the demand for fashion education in China was surpassing supply which prompted him to found WeDesign, an educational platform which makes educators from top global institutions such as Central Saint Martins, Harvard, and Parsons, among others, available to hungry Chinese design talent who couldn’t perhaps snag a spot at Beijing’s exclusive Tsinghua University.
 During his seven years at Parsons he noted that students from China formed the biggest section of international enrollment.
 However studying overseas for Chinese nationals is not only a costly undertaking but involves the added complication of a visa.
 But Chinese industry, Collins told Forbes, “has not yet caught up to the quality of people that are available and they’re still blinded by foreigners.”

 China no longer emulating but educating